-The school ensures that core instructional programs and materials are aligned to Florida's standards by following the pacing guides developed by the District of Miami Dade County Public and/or other research-based, state approved and adopted materials that are aligned to the Florida State Standards.
+American Senior High School ensures that core instructional programs and materials are aligned to Florida's standards by following the district pacing guides and/or other research-based, state approved and adopted materials that are aligned to the Florida State Standards.
 Moreover, through coaching cycles, instructional coaches assist teachers with planning, lesson execution, and assessments that are also aligned to the Florida State Standards.
-Administrators closely monitor all instructional programs and materials by conducting classroom walk-throughs and providing timely feedback throughout the school year.
+Administrators closely monitor all instructional programs and materials by conducting daily classroom walkthroughs and providing timely feedback throughout the school year in an effort to build capacity and ensure that students are receiving a quality education.